 Staffordshire Extensive Urban Survey Project

 The project now covers 24 towns of medieval origin within Staffordshire, and intends to increase and synthesise our knowledge and understanding of the heritage assets that contribute to the development and character of these towns.

-Staffordshire EUS Final Report (5mb)
+Staffordshire EUS Final Report (5 MB)

-To accompany the final report is a guide to the EUS, aimed at helping planners and developers understand how the EUS can contribute to the planning process and to policy development by providing a sound evidence base for the identification of the historic character, archaeological potential and the significance of the historic environment within Staffordshire's historic towns.
+To accompany the final report is a guide to the EUS, aimed at helping planners and developers understand how the EUS can contribute to the planning process and to policy development: by providing a sound evidence base for the identification of the historic character, archaeological potential and the significance of the historic environment within Staffordshire's historic towns.

-A Guide to the Staffordshire EUS (2mb)
+A Guide to the Staffordshire EUS (2 MB)

 For more information on the Extensive Urban Survey or historic landscape and characterisation in general please contact our Landscape Archaeologist.